Wondering whether your website is meeting expectations or is the website not performing as it should be? How do you measure website performance?

 - Demographics – are you attracting the right kind of people?
 If not, it’s time to review your marketing.

 - Mobile – how much of your traffic is coming from mobile devices?
 Do they stay shorter or longer on your site than computer users?
 If it’s shorter, it may mean your site needs to be better optimised for mobile responsiveness.

 - Behaviour – new vs returning.
 Are you getting enough return visits?
 If most people only visit your website once, you’re missing out on the opportunity for enquiries and/or sales.
-Strategies to entice people back include remarketing, offering a lead magnet to capture email address so you can continue to email them, add new content to the site and promote it to your followers on social media.
+Strategies to entice people back include remarketing, offering a lead magnet to capture email addresses so you can continue to email them, adding new content to the site and promoting it to your followers on social media.

 - Benchmarking – the benchmarking report will show you how well you are doing in terms of traffic sources, device usage and behaviour in comparison to other websites in your industry.